marouanosb/ScrapNTF/README.md

     ```

 ## How to use
-* Run the server using the command :
+* Run the Flask server using the command :
   ```
   python api.py
   ```